amanuel15/amanuel15/README.md

 <br />
 <br />

-- 🔭 I’m currently working as a Mobile | Full-stack developer at 360ground. <br>
+- 🔭 I’m currently working as a Full-stack developer at Safaricom Ethiopia. <br>
 - 📫 How to reach me: amanuelgenene11@gmail.com <br>

 <br>